malvinarum/Plex-Media-Server-Custom-Metadata/README.md

-# PlexRPC API (Cloudflare Worker)
+# Plex Custom Metadata Agent (Cloudflare Worker)

-The official serverless backend service for **[PlexRPC](https://github.com/malvinarum/Plex-Rich-Presence)**.
+A lightweight, serverless metadata provider for **Plex Media Server** (Beta).

-This Cloudflare Worker acts as a secure middleware between the PlexRPC Windows client and various third-party metadata APIs (Spotify, TMDB, Google Books).
-It secures API keys server-side and provides a unified endpoint for rich metadata with zero latency.
+This Cloudflare Worker replaces the need for local python agents by acting as a bridge between Plex and third-party APIs (Spotify, TMDB, Google Books).
+It provides zero-latency search and metadata matching for Movies, Music, and Audiobooks.

 ## 🚀 Features

-* **🎵 Music Metadata:** Authenticates with **Spotify** (Client Credentials Flow) to fetch high-res album art and track links.
+* **🎬 Movie Metadata:** Queries **TMDB** for high-resolution posters, cast lists, directors, and MPAA ratings.
-* **🎬 Movie/TV Metadata:** Queries **TMDB** for movie posters and show details.
+* **🎵 Music Metadata:** Authenticates with **Spotify** to fetch album art, tracklists, and artist info.
-* **📖 Audiobook Metadata:** Searches **Google Books** for cover art and author info.
+* **📖 Audiobook Metadata:** Queries **Google Books** to fetch covers, author info, and summaries (mapped as Artist/Album for Plex compatibility).
-* **🔐 Security:** Keeps all sensitive API keys (Spotify Secret, TMDB Key, etc.) in Cloudflare's secure vault, keeping the client "configless" and secure.
+* **🔐 Security:** Keeps sensitive API keys (Spotify Secret, TMDB Key) in Cloudflare's secure vault.
-* **⚙️ Dynamic Config:** Serves global configuration (like the Discord App ID) to allow client updates without re-compiling.
+* **⚡ Serverless:** Runs on Cloudflare's edge network.

 ## 🛠️ Prerequisites